 Earned income tax credit

 The earned income tax credit, or EITC, is available to workers who don't make much money.
 It was created to help offset the cost of Social Security payments.
 The credit is available to single taxpayers, but pays more to taxpayers who are supporting families.
-The credit also is refundable, which means that if a taxpayer doesn't owe any income tax, the filer could get a refund from the IRS.
+The credit also is refundable, which means that even if a taxpayer doesn't owe any income tax, the filer could get a refund from the IRS.

 In recent years, the EITC has become a political lightning rod.
 Advocates say it encourages people to work.
 Opponents say the refundable aspect is particularly unfair to other workers who don't qualify.